jhunt/k8s-boshrelease/README.md

-This is a BOSH release for spinning Kubernetes, using BOSH to orchestrate the "physical" nodes that comprise the various roles of a Kubernetes cluster (master and worker).
+This is a BOSH release for spinning Kubernetes, using BOSH to orchestrate the "physical" nodes that comprise the various roles of a Kubernetes cluster (control and worker).

 Rationale
 ---------

-This is, at present, an investigative project, wherein I am attempting to learn how to assemble a working, highly-available Kubernetes cluster from first principles.

-I am following Kelsey Hightower's [Kubernetes the Hard Way][kthw] write-up.

 I am aware of other efforts to BOSH-ify Kubernetes, like [kubo][kubo].
 This project does not aim to replace those other